 8.8.2 Modify

 The ContextAttribute descriptor containing the IEPS call indicator and priority indicator will be used in conjunction with a Modify command.
+For example, the initial default priority value for ETS call/session is updated to reflect the user’s actual priority.
 The use of other descriptors is "Subject to profile specification".

 NOTE – In order to signal the IEPS call indicator and priority indicator, the ContextAttribute descriptor must accompany a command.